 - Take Sharkwater’s Shark Free Pledge

-- Eat plant-based to help all marine life and reduce your risk of accidentally ingesting or using shark.
+- Eat plant-based to help all marine life and reduce your risk of accidentally ingesting or using sharks.
 Shark meat is often labeled as fish.

 - Scuba diver?
 Take the Project AWARE Shark Conservation specialty course.